We expect that all re-registration forms have now been posted. Please complete the re-registration form and return by post to:

 Owners wishing to pay the Voluntary Annual Operations donation can do so on our website payments page.

 It remains a requirement under the Loch Lomond Byelaws 2013 for any powered craft on the Loch to have an up to date registration.
 We would there strongly encourage all owners to follow the above procedure as soon as they receive their re-registration form in the post.

 Looking to Re-registration in 2022

 We envisage moving to a paperless boat registration system in the near future to enable us to deliver a more streamlined, efficient and environmentally friendly service.
 We are therefore encouraging all owners to ensure that they ensure that we have an up to date email address on the re-registration form.

-We introduced Byelaws on Loch Lomond to reduce disturbance to wildlife, local people and visitors, as well as improve safety.
-Legally, if you are using motorised crafts on Loch Lomond you’ll need to register it with the National Park Authority and display the registration number on your craft.
+Byelaws were introduced on Loch Lomond to improve safety, reduce disturbance to wildlife, local people and visitors.
+Some byelaws apply to all users of Loch Lomond however, legally, if you are using motorised vessels on Loch Lomond you’ll need to register it with the National Park Authority and display the registration number on your vessel.

 Return your form by post or in person to: Duncan Mills Memorial Slipway (address top right).